Non-Commutative T-Duality: Stable NC Tori -- NC T-Duality over the One-Point Space

 \begin{lem} In $H^2(\widehat G\times G,\UU)$ the following equality holds\footnote{ We denote the group operation on $U(1)$-valued 2-cocycles multiplicatively, whereas we denote the group operation on any cohomology group additively.}:

 where the classes on $\widehat G$ and $G$ are understood as classes on $\widehat G\times G$ by pullback along the projections. \end{lem}

-\begin{pf} Before we start with the actual computation we need to be aware of some general cocycle properties.
+\begin{proof} Before we start with the actual computation we need to be aware of some general cocycle properties.
 Let $\nu$ be a 2-cocycle on any abelian group.
 Twofold application of the cocycle identity gives

 which means that $c(x):=\nu(x,-x)\nu(0,0)$ is a cochain that implements $\nu(x,y)\sim \nu(-y,-x)^{-1}$.

 Furthermore, a fourfold application of the cocycle identity gives

 Or, if we define a 2-cocycle $\tilde\nu$ on the product of the group with itself by $\tilde\nu\big( (a,x),(b,y)\big):=\nu(a+x,b+y)^{-1},$ then